jorjepadre/jorjepadre/README.md

-- 👋 Hi, I’m @zhonti
+- 👋 Hi, I’m Zhanaidar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computers and most of things relateed to them.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Development, Blockchain, and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blockchain and ML Projects
-- 📫 How to reach me ...
+- 📫 You can reach me through email on iamzhanaidar.mukanov@gmail.com

 <!---
 zhonti/zhonti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.